In Exercises 13–16, find the indicated binomial probabilities. If... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this context, the trials are the selection of civilian employees, and a 'success' is defined as an employee having access to medical care benefits.
-The distribution is characterized by two parameters: the number of trials (n) and the probability of success (p).
+In this context, the trials are the responses of the eight randomly selected U.S. adults regarding their support for landing an astronaut on Mars, with a success defined as a 'yes' response.

 Recommended video: